-- IEEE 802.1Q VLANs Configures static and dynamic VLANs. - IEEE 802.1Q Tunneling Configures QinQ tunneling to maintain customerspecific VLAN and Layer 2 protocol configurations across a service provider network, even when different customers use the same internal VLAN IDs. - L2PT Tunneling Configures Layer 2 Protocol Tunneling for the specified protocol. - Protocol VLANs3 Configures VLAN groups based on specified protocols. - IP Subnet VLANs3 Maps untagged ingress frames to a specified VLAN if the source address is found in the IP subnet-to-VLAN mapping table. - MAC-based VLANs3 Maps untagged ingress frames to a specified VLAN if the source MAC address is found in the IP MAC address-to-VLAN mapping table. - VLAN Translation Maps VLAN IDs between the customer and the service provider.
+- IEEE 802.1Q VLANs Configures static and dynamic VLANs. - IEEE 802.1Q Tunneling Configures QinQ tunneling to maintain customerspecific VLAN and Layer 2 protocol configurations across a service provider network, even when different customers use the same internal VLAN IDs. - L2PT Tunneling Configures Layer 2 Protocol Tunneling for the specified protocol. - Protocol VLANs3 Configures VLAN groups based on specified protocols. - IP Subnet VLANs3 Maps untagged ingress frames to a specified VLAN if the source address is found in the IP subnet-to-VLAN mapping table. - MAC-based VLANs3 Maps untagged ingress frames to a specified VLAN if the source MAC address is found in the IP MAC address-to-VLAN mapping table. - VLAN Mirroring Mirrors traffic from one or more source VLANs to a target port. - VLAN Translation Maps VLAN IDs between the customer and the service provider.